 Donors come in a variety of forms and make work at SFBFS possible.
 From students to seniors to companies with a big heart, we encourage you to check out one of SFBFS’ featured donors every month.

 SFBFS’ work would not be possible without support from the community.
-As an organization, our staff, volunteers and clients are grateful and fortunate to receive the support of so many like-minded organizations, such as Bring Me A Book.
-Their generosity is a great example that together we can support families on their journey to self-sufficiency.
+As an organization, our staff, volunteers and clients are grateful and fortunate to receive the support of so many community-minded organizations, like Ronald McDonald House Charities Northern California.
+Ronald McDonald House Charities Northern California’s generosity is an example of how together we can support families on their journey to self-sufficiency.

 Click on a link below to read archived Donor Spotlights: